jlink-blog/jlink-blog.github.io/_posts/2025-11-04-to-gen-or-not-to-gen.md

 of relevant papers – even if they are completely wrong in terms of content [^16].
 Tech companies like OpenAI and Microsoft play on that situation by offering their ‘AI’ for free or for little money to students and universities.
+The goal is obvious: Students that get hooked on outsourcing some of their "tedious" task to a service will continue to use - and eventually buy - this service after graduation.

 What falls by the wayside are problem-solving skills, engagement with complex sources, and the generation of knowledge through understanding and supplementing existing knowledge.
+Some even argue that AI is destroying critical education and learning itself [^58].
 The training cycle of schools and universities is fast.
 Teachers are already reporting that pupils and students have acquired noticeably less competence in recent years, but have instead become dependent on unreliable ‘tools’ [^17].